How We Help

 StoneTurn has also advised foreign companies on strategy for entering a U.S. market space as well as potential mitigation that is likely to be encountered.
 Our professionals help anticipate, analyze, and strategize potential mitigation proposals from the government.
 We can also assist in balancing the competing interests of other countries conducting national security reviews of foreign inbound investments.

-Compliance & Monitoring
+Independent Reviews & Monitoring

 Once a mitigation agreement is in place, creating the procedures and policies necessary for a successful, growing business to ensure compliance can be challenging.
 We view compliance not only as a business imperative but also as a potential competitive differentiator.

 StoneTurn professionals bring experience successfully operating CFIUS- and FOCI-mitigated companies.
 We can help a company to establish a new mitigation regime or help to improve an existing entity’s business performance or compliance.
 Our team works with companies to implement or enhance necessary internal controls and also monitors mitigated operations to ensure compliance and efficiency.
+In fact, the StoneTurn team currently serves as CFIUS compliance auditor, providing independent review of compliance with mitigation agreements and reporting findings to the United States government.